2006–07 Buffalo Sabres season: Regular season

 The Sabres were very successful early in the season, tying an NHL record by winning their first ten games, before finally suffering a shootout loss to the Atlanta Thrashers.
 They did not lose a game in regulation until exactly one month into the season, in their thirteenth game, when they lost to Toronto.
 The Sabres also set an NHL record by winning their first ten road games of the season, not losing outside of HSBC Arena until November 18 in Ottawa.
+This record would not be broken until 2023, when the Los Angeles Kings won their 11th straight road game to start the season.

 On January 9, it was announced that three members of the Sabres had been voted to start the All-Star Game for the Eastern Conference: forward Daniel Briere, defenseman Brian Campbell, and goaltender Ryan Miller.
 It was the first All-Star appearance for each.
 In addition, as the Sabres had the best record in the Eastern Conference as of the end of All-Star voting, head coach Lindy Ruff was assigned to coach the Eastern Conference team.
 Briere recorded a goal and four assists in the game, and was named Most Valuable Player of the game.
 Thomas Vanek was also invited to All-Star Weekend to play in the YoungStars game.

 On January 13, Jason Pominville recorded his 20th goal of the season, becoming the fourth Sabre (after Chris Drury, Thomas Vanek and Maxim Afinogenov) to record 20 goals before the All-Star break.
 At the time of Pominville's 20th goal, no other team in the NHL had more than two players with 20 goals.
 Daniel Briere became the fifth Sabre to record 20 goals as he scored a hat-trick on January 30 against the Boston Bruins.
 With the feat, the Sabres became the first team since the 1995–96 Pittsburgh Penguins to have five 20–goal scorers before February.
 Four Sabres would go on to reach the 30-goal plateau.
 For the first time in 12 years, Buffalo was not shut-out in any of their 82 regular season games.
 Moreover, the Sabres led the NHL in goals scored and became the first team to score at least 200 even-strength goals during the regular season since the New Jersey Devils in 2000–01.